-No. Requirement Test scenario Test Result ballot image record can then be matched to the corresponding paper record.
-2.0.25 II.B.11.a.
+No. Requirement Test scenario Test Result No. 2.0.25 Requirement II.B.11.a.
 The paper record shall be printed and the voter shall have the opportunity to verify the paper record in its totality prior to the final electronic record being recorded.
 Setup a mock election.
 Open the poll in the official mode.
 Conduct a vote.
 Review the paper record and verify that the VVPRS marks the paper record precisely as indicated by the voter on the DRE.
+Cast the vote. have a corresponding paper record.
+12/07/2007: An electronic ballot image record has a corresponding paper record.
+In the "OFFICIAL BALLOT IMAGE DETAILS REPORT" which can be printed out when the poll is closed, the electronic ballot image records are saved in the ascending order of "BallotImageIndex"; "BallotImageIndex" is contained in the barcode of the corresponding paper record.
+"Unused Block" is marked for the unassigned "BallotImageIndex" space.
+7/18/2007: •The voter can accept his or her selection by pressing "Cast Vote" a second time or "Enter" key next the write-in LCD after the paper

-Cast the vote.
-When the voter presses "Cast Ballot" on the DRE screen, a paper record of the ballot selections is printed and shown at the VVPRS display window for the voter's review.
-The VVPRS marks the paper record precisely as indicated by the voter on the DRE including every selection and associated contest names.
-The voter can accept his or her selection by pressing "Cast Ballot" on the DRE screen after the paper record is reviewed.
-After the voter finishes reviewing the entire paper record and confirms to cast the vote, the DRE screen shows a message confirming that the vote has been recorded.
-For the third paper record, once the voter presses the "cast ballot" button to cast the ballot, the paper record is printed but only is reviewable by the voter for only a few seconds, and then advances to the storage reel.
-This is not enough time for the voter to verify the selections on the third paper record.
-2.0.26 II.B.11.b.
-The DRE electronic ballot image record shall correspond to the paper record in a manner that does not reveal the voter's identity.
-Open the poll in the official mode.
-Conduct one vote.
-Close the poll and export electronic data from the electronic storage media with the device/software provided by the vendor.
-No obvious mark on the paper record reveals the voter's identity.
-The electronic ballot image record only contains the corresponding SWIDs in text format for each candidate, answers, write-
+No. Requirement Test scenario Test Result No. 2.0.26 Requirement II.B.11.b.
+The DRE electronic ballot image record shall correspond to the paper record in a manner that does not reveal the voter's identity. •Open the poll in the official mode. •Conduct one vote into the storage bag immediately after printing.
+12/07/2007: Same observation, except that for the third paper record, the voter is given unlimited time to review all pages of the ballot; upon finished the reviewing, the voter presses the "Cast Vote" button to cast the ballot.
+The voter cannot recast or change the selections of this third paper record.
+7/18/2007: No obvious mark on the paper record reveals the voter's identity.
+The electronic ballot image record only contains the corresponding switch position IDs in text format for each candidate, answers, write-ins and undervotes.
+The electronic ballot image records are saved